Žatec

 Žatec ([ˈʒa.tɛt͡s]; Saaz) is a town in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 19,000 inhabitants.
-It lies on the Ohře river.
-The town centre is well preserved and is protected by law as an urban monument reservation and partly as an urban monument zone.
+It lies on the Ohře River. Žatec is famous for an over-700-year-long tradition of growing Saaz noble hops used by several breweries. Žatec and the Landscape of Saaz Hops was included in the UNESCO World Heritage List in 2023.
+The historic town centre is well preserved and is protected by law as an urban monument reservation and partly also as an urban monument zone.

-Žatec is famous for an over-700-year-long tradition of growing Saaz noble hops used by several breweries.

-Administrative parts
+Administrative division

-Villages of Bezděkov, Milčeves, Radíčeves, Trnovany, Velichov and Záhoří are administrative parts of Žatec.
+Žatec consists of seven municipal parts (in brackets population according to the 2021 census):